‘Virginia Woolf,’ ‘Goldbergs’ star George Segal dies at 87

 Eventually he reconnected with Sonia Schultz Greenbaum, who had been his girlfriend in high school some 45 years earlier.
 They talked on the telephone, sometimes as long as six hours, and were married just a few months after reuniting.

-“She helped me through the worst days of my life just listening to me unload,” Seagal said in 1999.
+“She helped me through the worst days of my life just listening to me unload,” Segal said in 1999.
 “It was magic.”

 The late AP Entertainment Writer Bob Thomas contributed biographical material to this story.